 In general, for oxide ultrathin films, the interaction of the film with the substrate is a critical element in determining the atomic and electronic structure of the film.
 This is in contrast to other 2D materials such as graphene that are stable as freestanding monolayers and where there is only a weak interaction with the support.
-For example, a freestanding monolayer of $Ti_2O_3$ is not stable, but through the interaction with an Au(111) surface, it forms a well-ordered overlayer, as shown in the STM image in Fig. 2A.
+For example, a freestanding monolayer of Ti_2O_3 is not stable, but through the interaction with an Au(111) surface, 14 it forms a well-ordered overlayer, as shown in the STM image in Fig. 2A.
 The atomic arrangement of this structure is shown in Fig. 2B.
-It is known as a honeycomb $2 \times 2$ lattice as the unit cell of the honeycomb is twice the size of the Au(111) surface unit cell.
-There is an epitaxial relationship of the honeycomb lattice with the Au(111) surface, meaning that the structure of the honeycomb lattice is in great part determined by the crystallography of the Au(111) substrate.
+It is known as a honeycomb 2 × 2 lattice as the unit cell of the honeycomb is twice the size of the Au(111) surface unit cell.
+There is an epitaxial relationship of the honeycomb lattice with the Au(111) substrate.
 Every Ti atom is located at a threefold hollow site on the Au(111) surface.
-The electronegativity of the Au substrate also plays a part in stabilizing this ultrathin film structure.
-One might therefore expect to see other instances of this honeycomb structure on electronegative noble metal supports, and indeed this is the case.
-The STM image in Fig. 2C is of honeycomb Ti2O3 on Pt(111), and the image in Fig. 2D is of honeycomb V2O3 on Pd(111).
-The honeycomb lattice has also been found to exist in the Nb2O3 on Au(111) system.
+The electronegativity of the Au substrate also plays a part in stabilizing this ultrathin film structure.15 One might therefore expect to see other instances of this honeycomb Ti_2O_3 on Pt(111), 16 and the image in Fig. 2D is of honeycomb V_2O_3 on Pd(111).17 The honeycomb lattice has also been found to exist in the Nb2O3 on Au(111) system.

 As can be seen from the images in Fig. 2C and D, the oxide ultrathin film is not perfect, but contains defects.
 These are readily imaged using STM and can be of various forms.
 For example, simple O or Ti/V vacancies can be imaged, as can defective arrangements of the honeycomb lattice itself, where the usual 6-member rings are replaced by 5-member or 7-member rings.
 Two Stone-Wales defects can be seen in Fig. 2D, which are groupings of two 7-member rings and two 5-member rings.
 Similar defects are also seen in the more familiar graphene hexagonal lattice.
 Where the epitaxial domains of the honeycomb lattice are not perfectly aligned, there are also extended domain boundaries, as can be seen in Fig. 2C.
-Four, five, seven, and eight-membered rings are present in these boundary structures.
+Four, five, seven, and eightmembered rings are present in these boundary structures.
 These effects are due to epitaxy, but in the next section, ultrathin oxide films that only have a weak crystallographic relationship with the substrate are shown, and this gives rise to so-called moiré patterns.